 Marketing your small business has always risks.
-But there are a few basic things that can increase your chances of success considerably.
-So if you’re planning for a successful marketing campaign launch, make sure to go through this checklist first!
+There are, however, a few basic things that can increase your chances of success considerably.
+Much of a successful marketing campaign launch, after all, is in the planning!

 6 checks for your marketing campaign launch